 - Replace your existing website with a WordPress site, or

-- Keep your existing site and add a WordPress-powered blog.
-Your WordPress blog will then be used to drive traffic to your main site.
+- Keep your existing web site and add a WordPress blog.
+Your WordPress blog will then be expertly configured and used to drive traffic to your main site.

-If you choose to keep your existing website and add a WordPress-powered blog, make sure to use the self-hosted version of WordPress, which requires your own domain name and web hosting, but allows you to fully configure your blog’s settings and customize the design of your existing site using a closely-matching theme for WordPress.
+If you choose to keep your existing web site and add a WordPress blog, make sure to use the self-hosted version of WordPress, which requires a domain name and webhosting, but allows you to fully configure your site’s settings and customize the design and style of your existing website using a suitable theme.

-To use WordPress as your main site, install the platform in the “root” folder of your domain name (i.e. www.mydomainname.com).
+To use WordPress as your main site, install it in the “root” directory of your domain name (e.g. www.mydomainname.com).

-If you already have an existing website, then you will want to install WordPress in a subdirectory of your domain, e.g. www.mydomainname.com/blog (you can name the subfolder whatever you like).
+If you have a website, then you will want to install WordPress in a subdirectory of your domain, e.g. www.mydomainname.com/blog (you can name your subdirectory whatever you want).

-If you already have a website that you don’t want to delete or replace with a WordPress site, you can choose to set up your WordPress site or blog on an entirely different domain.
+If you already have an existing site that you don’t want to delete or replace with a WordPress site, the other option you have is to set up your WordPress site or blog on an entirely different domain.